 A home is the most expensive purchase most people ever make.
 As an owner you will benefit from expert advice on the condition of your property - whether you plan to live in it, rent it out or sell it.

-In an RICS Home Survey an RICS member conducts an in-depth visual inspection of the property.
+In an RICS Home Survey an RICS professional conducts an in-depth visual inspection of the property.
 Their report provides an expert account of the property's condition and highlights any problems in clear and easy to understand 'traffic light' ratings.

 Different homes require different types of survey.
 This video and the information below explains which survey we recommend for each property type.
 However, you should always discuss your requirements with your surveyor who will be able to advise you further.

-Survey level one: RICS Condition Report
+Survey level one: RICS Home Condition Report (HCR)

-Survey level two: RICS HomeBuyer Report
+Survey level two: RICS HomeBuyer Report (HBR)

-- HomeBuyer Report (survey).
+- HomeBuyer Report (survey)